-The good news is that the aid was genuinely welcomed by those still suffering the aftermath.
+The good news is that those still suffering the aftermath genuinely welcomed the aid.
 It’s now been six months since the eruption, and nearly all the external assistance has stopped.

 Earlier this December, I traveled to the lush hills of GuateMaya.
-One of the largest deposits of beautiful, intelligent people, and natural resources – and one of the greatest centers of civilization.
+One of the largest deposits of beautiful, intelligent people – and one of the most important centers of civilization.
 In contrast to mesmerizing scenery and culture, forgotten in the footsteps of El Volcán de Fuego, over 350 families are living in shelters in the small town of Alotenango.

-Before I tell you the fun part about what we bought, let me share two stories that deeply impacted me during this trip.
+Before I tell you about what we bought, let me share two stories that deeply impacted me during this trip.

 First, before arriving at the shelter, I learned that some of the shelter leaders and churches were giving aid and funds to people who were not directly affected by the volcano.
-Obvi I was upset upon learning this and asked myself why in the fuck people take advantage of those most in need.
-After asking questions, I reminded myself that this town is impoverished and that 60% of Guatemalan workers earn about $6.00 per day – indigenous workers receive even less than that.
+Obvi I was upset upon learning this and asked myself why people would take advantage of this?
+After a moment of frustration, I reminded myself that this town is impoverished and that 60% of Guatemalan workers earn about $6.00 per day – indigenous workers receive even less than that.

-Of course, we committed to help those impacted by the volcano, and my responsibility was to deliver on our promise to you, our donors.
-Yes, we have to hold these muthafuckers accountable for providing relief to those whom the aid is intended for, “but see the failure isn’t seeing that the problem ain’t the gang, It’s the situation in the communities where we hang … I fix the misconception that the enemies are brothers.”
+Of course, we committed to helping those impacted by the volcano, and my responsibility was to deliver on our promise to you.
+Yes, we have to hold these foos accountable, “the problem ain’t the gang.
+It’s the situation in the communities..”

 Second, when arriving in the town of Alotenango, the volcano was erupting.
 I was in the pickup truck wondering why we weren’t turning around.
 Of course, I’ve been socialized to think that I am brave and that I have to be a “man” and be fearless in situations like this.
-I wanted to say something courageous sounding, and, instead, the only words that came out of my mouth were, “So what is happening now?”
+Instead of saying something courageous, I nervously asked: “So what is happening now?”
 Luz explained that small eruptions had been a constant since June 3rd, so we continued on our path.

 Driving in, I was shocked by how many children played at the entrance of the facility.
 The rows of wooden shelters providing minimal shade in which mother stood cradling their babies, hiding from the scorching sun.
 As we were unloading and setting up, women and children started to routinely line-up, staff announced our arrival through their PA system, what seemed like a never-ending amount of brown faces began to pour out of the rooms.

 We gave a portion of the donation money to families like Ruth’s: mother of four who was strong and kind enough to share her story with us.
 She lost her two eldest sons and their family home.
-Days after the eruption a doctor diagnosed her son with heart disease.mother of four who was strong and kind enough to share her story with us.
-She lost her two eldest sons and their family home.
-Days after the eruption a doctor diagnosed her son with heart disease.
+Days after the eruption, a doctor diagnosed her son with heart disease.

 18-year-old Pedro who was left paralyzed in a childhood accident and whose father is struggling to pay medical bills.